adisembiring/aws-saa-preps/03-vpc.md

 - warm attach: instance stop
 - cold attach: instance is being launched

+# Elastic IP Address
+Types:
+- Amazon Pool
+- Owned By me

+Pricing:
+- Free if it only 1
+- normally it used for NAT

 # Access private resource from AWS Lambda
 - Select VPC